 Optimization modeling is used in many domains.
 To ensure that NLP4LP comprehends a wide variety of use cases, we first created a list of important types of optimization problems, such as scheduling, cutting, routing, blending, and packing, and a list of common application domains such as sports, government, retail, agriculture, and energy.
 We tagged each problem NLP4LP with all relevant labels, and continued to gather instances until the dataset contains at least two instances per label.
 Instances in our dataset are drawn from several sources: some were created by our research team, inspired by problems in textbooks, lecture notes, and research papers, and some are drawn from existing datasets on LP modeling \citep{intro_to_opt, model_building, lectures_in_lp_modeling, xiao2023chain,ramamonjison2023nl4opt}.
 Most problems have around four labels, and some have as few as two or as many as eight.
 For more information on problem types and domains refer to Appendix \ref{app:dataset}.
-Real-world problems are often much longer and more complicated than textbook problems.
-For the test set, we have included ten long real-world problems from scientific papers.
-These problems are an order of magnitude longer than the instances in the other datasets (in terms of number of variables and constraints) and seriously challenge the modeling capabilities of existing LLM systems (including ours).
-Table \ref{table:datasets} shows that our dataset contains instances that are substantially longer than the problem instances in other MILP modeling datasets.
+Real-world optimization problems are substantially longer and more complex than textbook instances.
+Table~\ref{table:datasets} shows that the NLP4LP Hard subset (avg.\ 912 characters) and Case Study subset (avg.\ 2{,}578 characters) contain problems with descriptions far longer than those in existing MILP modeling datasets, and that the case-study instances seriously challenge the modeling capabilities of current LLM systems (Section~\ref{sec:large-scale}).